The most wonderful time of the year is here and all we I want to do is eat our weight in Celebrations and watch The Holiday on repeat.

 Did we watch this John Hughes classic when it was on Film4 in July?
 Maybe… Home Alone is one of the most beloved Christmas movies and we’re not surprised.
 Macaulay Culkin stars as Kevin, who is accidentally left home alone and must protect his house from thieves Harry and Marv- our favourite movie villains.

-“Buddy the Elf, what's your favorite colour?”
+“Buddy the Elf, what's your favourite colour?”

 We recently re-watched Elf and completely forgot just how hilarious it is.
 Will Ferrell plays the hopeless Buddy Elf who leaves the North Pole and heads to the Big Apple to find his birth father.
 This movie is bound to leave you grinning from ear to ear.